 When can you use dynamic pricing?

-In our recent webinar poll, business leaders rated dynamic pricing as the most agile form of pricing, where the price of a given good or service fluctuates to reflect changes in the market.
+In one of our webinar polls, business leaders rated dynamic pricing as the most agile form of pricing, where the price of a given good or service fluctuates to reflect changes in the market.
 Dynamic pricing can be used to:

 - Incentivize an earlier purchase: Used to steer demand early on, low-priced tickets are offered for advanced bookings, but prices escalate as the percentage of capacity booked increases.